perfalcon/RoboND/writeup_template.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

-Used Resolutions :
+Used following screen resolutions to run the simulator:

-1280 x 800
+* Screen Size - 1280 x 800

-**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
-Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**
+* Graphics quality - Fantastic.

+I see the rover navigates with more than 60% of Fidelity and for more than 40% of navigation.
+It is showing the samples on the world map whenever the rover is passing them.

 **I want to improve the following**

 1. Some times at the dead ends, it is falling into circular rotation going into infinite loop
-2. Update the code to pickup all the samples
+2. Enhance the code to pickup all the samples
 3. Some times near some big rock, it is getting stuck, want to maneuver properly to get out the rocks (obstacles).